CDCgov/cfa-tnd-ve-widget/docs/primer.md

 ## When TND Fails

 Note how many assumptions were required to make the formula $\mathrm{VE} = 1 - \mathrm{OR}$ true.
 These assumptions about the force of infection and time dynamics are likely false.
 Relaxing these assumptions will bias the estimator of VE.
 Now we explore how relaxing specific assumptions causes specific biases in $1 - \mathrm{OR}$.
+These are only some examples.

 ### Force of Exposure Differs by Vaccination Status